daily-demos/screenshare-chrome-ext/README.md

 The first step will be deploying the back-end.
 Follow the steps in [this repo](https://github.com/daily-demos/prebuilt-and-serverless) as a very first step.
 (It's quick, we promise!)
 You will need to have a [Daily account](https://dashboard.daily.co/) to get your Daily API key.

+In short, you will:

+- Click the `Deploy to Netlify` button (no need to clone the repo).
+- Enter your Daily API key when prompted in Netlify.
+- Once the site is deployed in Netlify, the Netlify URL will be your base URL for this extension.

 ## Getting started

 To use this Chrome extension locally (or until it's published):